MicrosoftDocs/visualstudio-docs/docs/python/managing-required-packages-with-requirements-txt.md

 ---
 title: Manage Python package dependencies
-description: Use the pip freeze > requirements.txt command and manage your Python package dependencies for application development in Visual Studio. ms.date: 01/24/2024 ms.topic: how-to
+description: Use the pip freeze > requirements.txt command and manage your Python package dependencies for application development in Visual Studio. ms.date: 02/09/2024 ms.topic: how-to
 author: cwebster-99
 ms.author: cowebster
 manager: jmartens
 ms.subservice: python

-# CustomerIntent: As a developer, I want to explore options for managing my Python package dependencies so that I can ensure my shared or copied Python application works as expected.
+# CustomerIntent: As a developer, I want to explore options for managing my Python package dependencies so that I can ensure my Python application works as expected.

 ---
 # Manage required Python packages with requirements.txt